larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 ### 2.3 Connect table

 We now need to tell Omics Visualizer how to connect the data table with the imported network.
-Since the gene names in the table are the node namess in the network, we will link the table and network using these as keys.
+Since the gene names in the table are the node names in the network, we will link the table and network using these as keys.

 Click the connect button above the table or go to the menu **Apps → Omics Visualizer → Manage table connections**.
 In the **Add a new connection** panel, select the network collection **Yu2008Science.tsv** (unless you renamed the network collection).
 Select **shared name** as key column from the network and **gene** as key column from the table.
 Click **Connect** to connect the table with the network.
 The connection should now be visible in the **Connected Network Collections** panel.
 Click on **Close**.
 If your table is successfully connected to the network then you should see that the pie and donut visualization buttons are now available.